Antipurity/webenv/docs/FUTURE.md

 This document outlines what still needs to be done to reach MVP state (or the "ready" state).

 - Joint training and deployment:
-    - Make sure that the Capture extension can be used by actual humans.
     - Design a web page that connects to a remote port to be controlled.
 Make it work.

 - Make the Python example production-ready: